GfSE/SAF-Specification/viewpoints/Logical-Internal-Exchange-Viewpoint.md

 * [Software Developer](../stakeholders.md#Software-Developer)
 * [System Architect](../stakeholders.md#System-Architect)
 ## Concern
-* How do the logical system elements interact to to provide the system function?
+* How do the logical system elements interact to provide the system functions?
+* What are the items exchanged between logical system elements during an interaction?
-* What items (e.g.  data /energy material) are exchanged within the system?
+* What items (energy, material, information, etc.) are exchanged within the system?
 * Which requirements apply to a logical interface?
 ## Profile Model Reference
 The following Stereotypes / Model Elements are used in the Viewpoint: